aryansofficial/OSCP-kali/README.md

 # OSCP-kali
-Tools, scripts, wordlist and information for pen testing and priv escalation (linux/windows)
+Tools, scripts, wordlist, shells and information for pen testing and priv escalation (linux/windows)